nmdp-bioinformatics/hml-validation-portal/README.md

 Download the project using "git clone" command.
 To start the backend simply do "mvn clean install".
 And follow that by calling "java -jar hml-validation-portal.jar" from the target folder
+To start the UI, simply go to the hmlportaldashboard folder and run "ng serve --open" command in the terminal